How to Pay for Rehab with the MISSION Act Community Care Program

 How Do I Get Started?

 To get started with the MISSION Act, the first step is to make an appointment at the VA, where they will determine if you are eligible.1 Once you’ve received authorization for community care, you can search for an approved provider, or VA staff can assist you.1 Then schedule an appointment and notify the VA, who will send your referral to you and the provider.1 For more information, call or chat with the VA.
+Watch this video to learn more about navigating veteran benefits.

 How Much Will Treatment Cost?